-Each of the recommended handling requirement changes for the 2005 season is expected to generate financial benefits for producers and handlers through increased fruit sales, compared to the situation that would exist if the changes were not adopted.
+Each of the recommended handling requirement changes for the 2005 season is expected to benefit producers and handlers through increased fruit sales, compared to the situation that would exist if the changes were not adopted.
 Both large and small entities are expected to benefit from the changes, and the costs of compliance are not expected to be substantially different between large and small entities.